awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/tracking_spot_interruptions.md

 Go ahead and terminate the fleet request itself by checking the fleet, click actions -> **Cancel Spot request** -> **Confirm**.

+From now on, any EC2 Spot interruption in the account/region that you set this up in will alert you via email.
+Disable or delete the CloudWatch Event rule if you are not interested in the notifications.